 University of Zurich, Faculty of Law, PhD Student; McGill Graduate Research Trainee

-Gabriela Medici is a PhD Student at University of Zurich's Faculty of Law (Switzerland) and a McGill Graduate Research Trainee.
-She holds a Licentiate in Law from the University of Zurich (2010) and a Certificat de droit transnational from the University of Geneva (2008).
+Gabriela Medici was a PhD Student at University of Zurich's Faculty of Law (Switzerland) and a McGill Graduate Research Trainee.
+She recently completed her doctorate at the University of Zurich.
+Gabriela Medici holds a Licentiate in Law from the University of Zurich (2010) and a Certificat de droit transnational from the University of Geneva (2008).
 Her thesis analyzes Switzerland’s human rights obligations towards migrant domestic workers.
 The research focus is the role of the state regulating this special labour market according to the different dimensions of human rights in international and regional treaties as well as the Swiss constitutional human rights guaranties.
 Being aware of the limitations of an only human rights approach to empower migrant domestic workers, the existing labour regulatory framework in Switzerland is analyzed and a best practice should be developed.

 Liam Sean M. McHugh-Russell

 European University Institute, Doctoral Candidate, Sauvé Scholar